 Putting control of any part of your life in the hands of a stranger feels dangerous, particularly now.
 The last thing you want to do is invite more uncertainty.
 It doesn’t have to be this way.

 The human body is intricate and a single mistake, however small, can have devastating effects.
-We stand up for your rights, holding careless doctors responsible for what they did to their patient.
+We stand up for your rights, holding careless doctors responsible for what they did to their patients.

 Doctors have an obligation to provide medical services at a standard of care that is appropriate in their field of medicine.
 They must make medical decisions based on that standard which is designed to provide patients with the best care possible.
 That means that all treatments and tests were conducted appropriately and in a timely manner.